 Jersey Residential Statuses

 It is important to understand Jersey’s residential and working statuses before you become an employer in the Island.
-You can find more information on Residency & Immigration.
+You can find more information on Residency and Immigration.

 To operate a business that employs staff in Jersey, by law you must have a Business Licence.
 Once this is approved, ensuring all other registrations and regulatory requirements are in place, you can start to employ staff.